stefanforsberg/ComputerFiles/README.md

 #### Brief reminder of mastermind rules

 A black blob indicates the existence of a correct color and position.
-A white blob indicates the existence of a correct color code peg placed in the wrong position.
+A white blob indicates the existence of a correct color in the wrong position.